Foreign Legal Consultant Frequently Asked Questions (FAQs)

 5. How long does it take to process the application?

 Each file is handled individually.
 Processing time depends on whether or not we receive complete information.
-The first part of the process is handled by the Office of Special Admissions and Specialization; the Moral Character review is handled by the Office of Admissions.
-Generally, review of the Moral Character application takes four to six months.
+Generally, review of the Moral Character application takes six to eight months.

 6. How do I satisfy security for claims?